Webhook integration with audit log events

 After filling in all fields, click the Create button at the bottom of the modal window to save the webhook.

-Step 4: Viewing the Webhook List
+Step 4: View the Webhook list

-After the webhook is successfully created, it is displayed in a table on the main webhook page, as shown in Image 4.
+After the webhook is successfully created, it's displayed in a table on the main webhook page.
+The table contains the following information:

 - Name: Webhook name (WebhookTest)